ONSdigital/sdc-int-event-generator/README.md

-# Census Event Generator
+# SDC Event Generator
-This is a utility spring boot web app, whose purpose is to create and publish pubsub census events, for the purposes of performance testing.
+This is a utility spring boot web app, whose purpose is to create and publish pubsub sdc events, for the purposes of performance testing.
 The web app needs to be deployed to a GCP project where it will have access to the PubSub instance it will publish to.
 Its endpoint can then be called remotely, to instruct it to generate events.